contact2theshreya/scaler-Data-Engg/sql9/HADOOP/part2/notes.md

 Cut paste/move data is name node operation(it doesn’t move actual data, it only moves file structure tcure)

 In copy data we also move data to diff dat node/block

+Mapreduce -  A framework for processing massive datasets with a distributed algorithm on a cluster.

+Resource manager - Component of YARN that handles resource allocation for applications.

+Node manager-YARN's per-node agent responsible for container management and monitoring resource usage.

+Application master - Coordinates the execution of an application in a YARN cluster.

+Replication factor - Determines the number of copies of data made across nodes for fault tolerance.

+Container- A basic unit of allocation in YARN, which can hold a certain amount of computational resource.

+Scheduler - Part of YARN responsible for allocating resources based on various algorithms.

+HDFS client - Software component allowing user interaction with the HDFS, sending commands to nodes.